Welcome to Stripe Issuing

 3.1 Administrators, Authorized Users, Documentation.
 As part of the Program, Stripe will establish a commercial card account with Issuer on your behalf, containing sub-accounts for each Card issued to you and Authorized Users.
 Each Card is issued by Issuer, under a license from the applicable Card Network.
 Each Company must appoint an Administrator to administer its use of the Program, which will include managing how Authorized Users use Cards.
 You are responsible for notifying your Administrator and Authorized Users of their authority and obligations under this Agreement and User Terms, ensuring that all Authorized Users accept the User Terms prior to activation and use of their Card, and ensuring that the Administrator and each Authorized User comply with the terms of this Agreement and the User Terms.
 You are solely responsible for any actions Administrators take on your behalf.
 We make resources and documentation available to you on the Program through the current versions of Stripe’s support pages, API documentation, and other pages found at https://stripe.com/docs (collectively, “Documentation”).

 3.2 API and Dashboard.
-Stripe has developed and provides access to the API that may be used to access the Program.
+Stripe has developed and provides access to the API that may be used to access the Program, either directly or through a Platform Provider.
 You may use the API solely as described in the Documentation.
-You may manage your Program Account and enable additional features through the Stripe dashboard (“Dashboard”).
+You may manage your Program Account and enable additional features through the Stripe dashboard, or if you are a Platform Company, through your Platform Provider’s dashboard (“Dashboard” refers to the Stripe Dashboard unless you are a Platform Company accessing the Program Services through your Platform Provider’s dashboard, in which case “Dashboard” refers to your Platform Provider’s dashboard).
+Platform Providers may offer Program Services through a Dashboard provided by the Platform, in which case the Platform Provider will connect to the Stripe API, rather than the Platform Company connecting directly to the Stripe API and accessing the Stripe Dashboard.
 You may not use the API for any purpose, function, or feature not described in the Documentation or otherwise communicated to you by us.
 Due to the nature of the Program, we will update the API and Documentation from time to time, and may add or remove functionality.
-We will provide you Notice in the event of material changes, deprecations, or removal of functionality from the API so that you may continue using the Program with minimum interruption.
-We will make API keys available to you through the Dashboard.
+We (or your Platform Provider, if applicable) will provide you Notice in the event of material changes, deprecations, or removal of functionality from the API so that you may continue using the Program with minimum interruption.
+We (or, in the case of a Platform Company, your Platform Provider) will make API keys available to you through the Dashboard.
 You are responsible for securing your API keys – do not publish or share them with any unauthorized persons.
 Failure to secure your API keys will increase the likelihood of fraud on your Program Account and potential losses to you.
-You should contact us immediately if you become aware of any unauthorized use of your API key or any other breach of security regarding the Program.
+You should contact us (or, in the case of a Platform Company, your Platform Provider) immediately if you become aware of any unauthorized use of your API key or any other breach of security regarding the Program.
 We provide more details on proper use of API keys in the Documentation.

 3.3 Restricted Businesses and Activities.
 You may not use the Program to facilitate illegal Transactions or to permit others to use the Program for personal, family or household purposes.
 You may not use the Program to enable any person (including you) to benefit from any activities Stripe has identified as a restricted business or activity or we may inform you that Issuer has identified as a restricted business or activity (collectively, “Restricted Businesses”).
 Restricted Businesses include use of the Program in or for the benefit of a country, organization, entity, or person embargoed or blocked by any government, including those on sanctions lists identified by OFAC.
 In addition, you may not allow, and may not allow others to: (a) access or attempt to access non-public Stripe systems, programs, data, or services; (b) copy, reproduce, republish, upload, post, transmit, resell, or distribute in any way, any data, content, or any part of the Program, Documentation, or our website except as expressly permitted by Laws; (c) act as service bureau or pass-through agent for the Program with no added value to Customers; (d) transfer any rights granted to you under this Agreement; (e) work around any of the technical limitations of the Program or enable functionality that is disabled or prohibited; (f) reverse engineer or attempt to reverse engineer the Program except as expressly permitted by Laws; (g) perform or attempt to perform any actions that would interfere with the normal operation of the Program or affect use of the Program by our other users; or (h) impose an unreasonable or disproportionately large load on the Program.